faragaudan/shopping-list/README.md

-# shopping-list
+# Shopping-list

 An app that allows you to create a shopping list with your daily shopping needs.
-In the app we can add, mark and delete products.
+In the app we can add and delete products.
 This app was made using HTML, CSS and JavaScript.

-# Shoping-list

-This is a shopping list, created with HTML, CSS and jd

 ## Live Preview